hugoisprogramming/HugFlix/README.md

 5. You can select the quality you want in the 'Quality Profile' field
 6. You can tune the other parameters and then click on 'Add'

 Sonarr will automatically search for the episodes on your indexer, Deluge will download them and move them to Hugflix/data/Series.
+The episodes will be available on Jellyfin to watch them.

 ## TO DO